Arbor School Faculty and Staff 2025-2026

 Cara VanGorder-Lasof

-K-8 School Counselor (2010 - present)
+K-8 School Counselor (2020 - present), Senior Teacher 2010-2024)

 After many years in the middle school classroom as a Humanities teacher promoting an interdisciplinary approach to the study of history, literature, geography, and cultural anthropology, Cara began Lewis and Clark’s school counseling program in 2018 and has moved into the role of K-8 counselor since completing her training in the spring of 2020.
 Always a trusted adult to her students, Cara is passionate about and grateful for the opportunity to support students academically, socially, and emotionally throughout their Arbor years.